 I may not be married as of this writing but I would like to think that one of these days I will be and start my own family.
 I certainly do not take things to the extent that some of the earliest Christian ascetics did.

 Several ascetics I have read about also took on extreme diets.
 Also, not something I do as I am currently eating pizza as I write this.
-Even so, I am conscious about my diet and between my own health concerns and what I have found is best for my overall health, I do abstain from sodas, many other sweets, pastas, citrus, and a few other things.
+Even so, I am conscious about my diet and between my own health concerns and what I have found is best for my overall health.
+I do abstain or have reduced my consumption of sodas, many other sweets, pastas, citrus, and a few other things.
 (Note: Please do not take this as any sort of directive from me as to what you should stay away from.
 For example, I stay away from citrus because of inflammatory responses my body gives me when I consume any citrus)

 Note: I do these posts not because I think I’m somehow superior in my views or anything absurd like that but out of a desire to be up-front and honest with my readers as to where I stand.
 Otherwise, you’d be left to figure things out by reading between the lines and/or guessing.